Michigan football running back Blake Corum reportedly to have knee surgery, out for season

 The junior tailback was in the midst of one of the best seasons for a running back in Michigan program history.
 Corum ran 247 times for 1,463 yards (5.9 yards per carry) and 18 touchdowns.
 He also caught 11 passes for 80 yards and a score.

-Except for when he played just two snaps at Ohio State, Corum scored a touchdown in every game this season and had more than 100 rushing yards in the other eight Big Ten games.
+Except for last Saturday at Ohio State, Corum scored a touchdown in every game this season and had more than 100 rushing yards in the other eight Big Ten games.

-Michigan's Donovan Edwards figures to starting running back now, with freshman CJ Stokes likely to back him up.
+Michigan's Donovan Edwards figures to start at running back now, with freshman C.J.
+Stokes likely to back him up.
 Edwards comes off the best day in Columbus, when he set new high marks in carries (22) and rushing yards (216) while scoring twice in the fourth quarter.

 Edwards has 92 carries for 687 yards (7.5 yards per carry) and six touchdowns.
 He's also a dynamic weapon in the passing game, with 16 catches for 188 yards and two touchdowns.